rlingineni/Project-Shanti/README.md

 # Project-Shanti

-This is Project Shanti (śāntiḥ) - which means peace in Sanksrit.
+This is Project Shanti (śhānti) - which means peace in Sanksrit.
 The origin of this project began as a quest to find and explore how we could design a better everyday device that:

 1. **Is not Absorbing**